CADindustries/studicad-docs/docs/source/docs/all_docs/Toolcad_docs/Toolcad_about/index.rst

 It can be downloaded `here <https://drive.google.com/drive/folders/1MULGcDXXeqL1SJ7KRQgblY_s85TBMcss?usp=sharing>`__.

-Of course there could be viruses, but I don't know how to make them.
-But next time make sure what you are downloading from the internet.

 *Toolcad 22.0.0.4* change list:

 - *Settings Page* added.
 You can change background.
 Enable and disable *Combined Page* button.